 The final confirmation page will show the cancelation policy for the booking, which should be similar to the policy when redeeming points (you can typically cancel until a few days before arrival, but it varies by property).

-Can I get more than one free night each year with the IHG Card?
+Can you earn more than one free night each year with the IHG Card?

-Can you redeem your IHG Card free night certificate for Kimpton hotels?
+Can you redeem your free night for others?

-Is the IHG Card really worth getting for the annual free night certificate?
+Is the IHG Card worth getting for the free night award?

-There are a lot of great perks to the IHG Card, though if nothing else the card is worth picking up for the annual free night certificate, which just about anyone should get more than $89 of value out of.
+There are a lot of great perks to the IHG Premier Card, though if nothing else the card is worth picking up for the annual free night certificate, which just about anyone should get more than $89 of value out of.
 Hopefully the above answers any questions people may have about how the free night certificate works.